rankynbass/XIVLauncher4rpm/README.md

 ### Compiling the code

-Now pull the source code.
+Use `git clone` to grab the source code.
 I use a folder called `~/build` for compiling various git repos, so that's what I'll do here.
 But you can use any folder you have read/write access to.

 ```
 mkdir -p ~/build